pfeghali/CS32-FinalPrep/README.md

 # Basic OS Concepts
 An operating system is this huge massive abstraction which allows users to do computation.
 We define computation as literally anything that has to do with a computer doing an action.
 Want to ping a server?
 Computation.
 Read a PMC?
 Computation.
 Want to blink a pixel?
 Computation.
 Want to add two numbers?
 Do that mentally.
 An OS gives users a streamlined way of interacting with code, interfacing with other programs, and requiring programmers to not reinvent the wheel.
 Particularly, this comes into importance with the kernel.
 The kernel is a set of predefined library functions which define fundemental OS code.
+## OS
+An operating system is a peice of software which isolated you from the complexities of hardware resources.
+There are 3 types of operating systems.
+1. Single user, single process system - One user and one process at at time.
+2. Single user, multi-process system - One user, but the OS allows users to execute multiple processes simultaneously.
 ## Application / OS / Hardware Stack
 The app stack is where everythig exists.
 I really don't want to get into this, so I won't.
 This should be implicitly well defined with everything else.
 ## Unix Processes